Class of 1983

 Sally Tucker Jasper, BSN’75, MSN’83, retired in June 2018 after 43 years of nursing.
 She taught at Chemeketa Community College in Salem, Oregon, for 20 years and established the school’s simulation lab.

 Joanie Laughlin Jeannette, BSN’83, MSN’04, served as moderator of “Compassion Fatigue during COVID-19: How Nurses and NPs Can Stay Grounded,” in November 2020, part of the VUSN Dore to Dore Alumni Forum.
-She is administrative director of adult inpatient medicine at the Vanderbilt University Medical Center and a member of the VUSN Alumni Association Board.
-She was quoted in the VUMC Reporter in August 2017 about patient flow nurses.
+She was quoted in the VUMC Reporter in August 2017 about patient flow nurses at Vanderbilt University Medical Center.
+Joanie is administrative director of adult inpatient medicine at VUMC and president of the VUSN Alumni Board.

 Catherine Price McKnight, BSN’83 , of Jackson, Tennessee, passed away May 29, 2019.

-Melanie Hall Morris, BSN’83, MSN’86, authored “Write it Out!
+Melanie Hall Morris, BSN’83, MSN’86, is lead author of “A Nurse-navigated, Postpartum Support Text Messaging Intervention: Satisfaction among Primiparous Women,” published in The Journal of Perinatal & Neonatal Nursing in October/December 2021.
+She was featured in The New York Times Magazine in November in the article, “How to Keep a Journal.”
+Melanie authored “Write it Out!
 CPR for the Soul,” published in October 2020 in Nursing Clinics .
 She was promoted to assistant professor at VUSN in 2019 and presented a poster, “A Randomized Controlled Trial of Nurse-navigated Texting Support for Primiparous Women following an Unplanned Cesarean Birth,” at the Association of Women’s Health, Obstetric and Neonatal Nurses conference that June.
 Melanie successfully defended her dissertation, "Nurse-Navigated Mobile Messaging Support and Primiparous Women's Postpartum Symptom Experience Following Unplanned Cesarean Birth,” at the University of Tennessee, Knoxville, in April 2018.
 In 2015, she was awarded Research Paper of the Year from American Journal of Maternal Child Nursing, and was the Scholarly Writing Contest winner from the Tennessee Nurses Foundation.

 Lisa Ray Pascale, BSN’83, and her sister, Donna Ray Iverson, BSN’82, are on staff at Wolfson Children's Hospital in Jacksonville, Florida, in the behavioral health unit (2015).